 The evaluation process consists of four main steps:

-Evaluation and scoring – Proposals will be assessed based on pre-defined evaluation criteria, with each proposal receiving scores from two independent evaluators (see section 3 of this document for more information)
+- Evaluation and scoring – Proposals will be assessed based on pre-defined evaluation criteria, with each proposal receiving scores from two independent evaluators (see Call for Proposals for more information)

-Feasibility check – National experts will review pre-selected proposals for their expected feasibility in the national context.
-If any concerns arise, they will be flagged for evaluators, who may reassess and adjust scores where necessary.
-National experts will not be shown the applicant identification to avoid potential conflicts of interest.
-Evaluators may decide to revise their scores based on the feasibility check.
+- Feasibility check – National experts will review pre-selected proposals for their expected feasibility in the national context.
+If any concerns arise, they will be flagged for evaluators, who may reassess and adjust scores where necessary..
+Evaluators may decide to revise their scores based on the feasibility check National Experts have only a consultative role, the decision remains with the evaluators.

 Each proposal is reviewed by two independent evaluators who assess its contents based on pre-defined evaluation criteria.
 Each evaluator assigns a score to the proposal, and the final score is determined as the average of the two individual scores.
 More information on the evaluation process can be found in the guidelines for applicants.